AlbertPuwadol/go-worker-template/README.md

-# kirin-worker
+# go-worker-template
-New kirin worker for data enrichment through Spider pipeline
+New go worker template apply with gRPC